rwapps1/b/README.md

 ## Privacy

 Everything runs locally in your browser — files are never uploaded to a server.
 Saved presets are stored in your browser's local storage, so they're private to your device and browser, not shared or synced elsewhere.

-## Limitations

-- Nickname matching is heuristic, not exhaustive.
-- Column detection relies on header text (case-insensitive); unexpected header wording won't be recognised.
-- Built for one row per adviser per sheet — not designed for multiple rows per adviser within the same sheet.